fund-model/MimiFUND.jl/README.md

 using MimiFUND

 # Get the social cost of carbon in year 2020 from the default MimiFUND model:
-scc = MimiFUND.compute_scc(year = 2020)
+scc = MimiFUND.compute_scco2(year = 2020)

 # Or, you can also compute the SCC from a modified version of a MimiFUND model:
-m = MimiFUND.get_model() # Get the default version of the FUND model update_param!(m, :climatesensitivity, 5) # make any modifications to your model scc = MimiFUND.compute_scc(m, year = 2020) # Compute the SCC from your model
+m = MimiFUND.get_model() # Get the default version of the FUND model update_param!(m, :climatesensitivity, 5) # make any modifications to your model scc = MimiFUND.compute_scco2(m, year = 2020) # Compute the SCC from your model
 ```

-There are several keyword arguments available to `compute_scc`.
+There are several keyword arguments available to `compute_scco2`.
 Note that the user must specify a `year` for the SCC calculation, but the rest of the keyword arguments have default values.
 ```
-compute_scc(m = get_model(),  # if no model provided, will use the default MimiFUND model
+MimiFUND.compute_scco2(m = get_model(),  # if no model provided, will use the default MimiFUND model
     year = nothing,  # user must specify an emission year for the SCC calculation gas = :CO2,  # which greenhouse gas to use.
 Other options are :CH4, :N2O, and :SF6. last_year = 3000,  # the last year to run and use for the SCC calculation.
 Default is the last year of the time dimension, 3000.